 I have been also very keen on representation learning that aims at learning expressive feature representations of data samples in different form, such as image, video, graph, and sequence data.
 The success of most machine learning algorithms depends on feature representation, which is especially true for real-world problems and applications where the data contain intricate dependency and structure.
 To effectively learn from those data, one way is feature engineering that focuses on manually constructing a set of features to enable the subsequent learning algorithms.
-Representation learning instead extracts expressive features from the data without human engineering efforts, which can result in more optimal feature representations while at the same time being significantly cost-effective in human involvement.
+Representation learning instead extracts expressive features from the data without human engineering efforts, which can result in more optimal feature representations and significantly more cost-effective in human involvement.